 Steve holds a graduate certificate in Executive Leadership, a Bachelor of Science (B.Sc.), a postgraduate degree in Environmental Health (BEH) and a Masters of Business Administration (MBA) from the University of Alberta.
 Additionally, he is a Senior Certified Professional with the Society for Human Resources Management and a Certified Human Resources Professional in Canada.

-Steve is currently the Vice-Chair of the Chartered Professionals in Human Resources (CPHR) Board of Alberta.
+Steve is currently the Chair of the Chartered Professionals in Human Resources (CPHR) Board of Alberta.

 Sindy has a Bachelor of Commerce Degree from the University of Alberta and obtained her Certified General Accountant designation in 2000.
 Sindy joined The Good Samaritan Society in June of 2004 as their Finance Manager and was promoted to the Director of Finance role in October 2011.
 Sindy's prior work experience includes 7 years auditing retail cooperatives and another 7 years working in various accounting roles in Alberta's oil drilling industry.
 Sindy also served on The Good Samaritan Society's Board of Directors from 2000 to 2003.

 As a charity, The Good Samaritan Society raises funds to provide loving care and quality service to honour the diverse population we serve.
 Donations to our charity allow us to enhance the programs and services we offer to more than 6000 people.Donate Today